 Use Functions and Libraries

-Tons of code is written and wants to run.
+Tons of code is written and want to run.
 So take the time to learn the functions, like in C/C++ the libraries and API of the system.
 For instance, knowing the standard C++ library is fundamental when programming for C++ because it provides the tools to write big parts of any project.
 No one needs to reinvent these functions which provide excellent multi media libraries as ffmpeg or opencv.
 The best part is that these functions are tested and run for millions of times, so they are considered to be "bug free" and there is a lot of Q&A on the internet.

 Use Standard Tools